 Sabbath-Keeping: So We Can Look For God

 Last year I traveled to Peru to talk with some Free Methodist pastors about the importance of self-care in ministry.
 One of the highlights of that trip for me was a small group time where we talked about taking a Sabbath rest each week.
 Most of the pastors in the group were bi-vocational, and poured themselves into their ministry whenever they had the opportunity.
-The idea of taking a rest each week, while acknowledged as imSlide1portant, was also experienced as a real challenge.
+The idea of taking a rest each week, while acknowledged as important, was also experienced as a real challenge.

 As I prepared for that trip and those discussions, I read a number of books on Sabbath-keeping, including Dr. Matthew Sleeth’s book, 24/6: A Prescription for a Healthier, Happier Life.
 I enjoyed it very much, and so when I heard that Sleeth was going to be presenting at Roberts Wesleyan I signed up.
 Not because I thought I was going to hear anything I hadn’t heard before, but because I knew I had been neglecting my own Sabbath-keeping, and I thought maybe this would be a good way to re-orient myself, again.